Arithmetic properties of multiplier polynomials for certain polynomial maps: Preliminaries

 \subsection{Fundamental facts on Complete valuation fields}

-The facts written in this section will be used in the latter sections for $K_0((c^{-1}))$, and the $c^{-1}$-adic absolute value, where $K_0$ is some field and $K_0((t))$ is the field of Laurent series on $t$. $K_0((t))$ is the fraction field of the ring of formal power series.
+In the latter sections, we use the facts written in this section for $K_0((c^{-1}))$ and the $c^{-1}$-adic absolute value, where $K_0$ is some field and $K_0((t))$ is the field of Laurent series on $t$.
+Note that $K_0((t))$ is the fraction field of the ring of formal power series.

 Throughout this section, let $K$ be a complete non-archimedean valuation field for an additive valuation $v$.

 \begin{thm}[{cf \cite[Chapter II, (4.8) Theorem]{Neukirchbook99}}] For any algebraic extension $L/K$, a unique extension $w$ of $v$ to $L$ exists.
 Moreover, when $L/K$ has a finite degree $n$, it is given by the formula